Hollywood's Eve Audiolibro Por Lili Anolik arte de portada

 Compra ahora por $14.99

-Los Angeles in the 1960s and '70s was the pop cultural capital of the world - a movie factory, a music factory, a dream factory.
+Los Angeles in the 1960s and 70s was the pop culture capital of the world—a movie factory, a music factory, a dream factory.
 Eve Babitz was the ultimate factory girl, a pure product of LA.

-The goddaughter of Igor Stravinsky and a graduate of Hollywood High, Babitz posed in 1963, at age 20, playing chess with the French artist Marcel Duchamp.
+The goddaughter of Igor Stravinsky and a graduate of Hollywood High, Babitz, age twenty, posed for a photograph with French artist Marcel Duchamp in 1963.
+They were seated at a chess board, deep in a game.
 She was naked; he was not.
-The photograph, cheesecake with a Dadaist twist, made her an instant icon of art and sex.
-Babitz spent the rest of the decade rocking and rolling on the Sunset Strip, honing her notoriety.
+The picture, cheesecake with a Dadaist twist, made her an instant icon of art and sex.
+She spent the rest of the decade on the Sunset Strip, rocking and rolling, and honing her notoriety.
 There were the album covers she designed: for Buffalo Springfield and the Byrds, to name but a few.
 There were the men she seduced: Jim Morrison, Ed Ruscha, Harrison Ford, to name but a very few.
-She was a sun-kissed Edie Sedgwick.

-For Babitz, life was slow days, fast company until a freak fire in the '90s turned her into a recluse, living in West Hollywood, where Lili Anolik tracked her down in 2012.
-Anolik’s elegant and provocative new audiobook is equal parts biography and detective story.
-It is also on dangerously intimate terms with its subject: artist, writer, muse, and one-woman zeitgeist Eve Babitz.
+Anolik’s elegant and provocative book is equal parts biography and detective story.
+It is also on dangerously intimate terms with its subject: artist, writer, muse, and one-woman zeitgeist, Eve Babitz.

 Eve is fascinating.